 As of right now, we expect all three Galaxy S7 models to stick around on Android 8.0 Oreo and here’s why.

-Samsung might be rolling out Android 8.1, but the new version is only available on newer models (like the Galaxy Tab S4) and phones and tablets that moved from Android Nougat to Android Oreo for the first time.
+Samsung rolled out Android 8.1, but the new version is only available on newer devices and phones and tablets that moved from Android Nougat to Android Oreo for the first time.

 The company could surprise us, but we expect devices currently running Android 8.0 to stay on Android 8.0 or get bumped up to Android 9.0 Pie and Samsung’s One UI experience.

 Galaxy S7 Pie Beta